gvwilson/thirdbit/src/fiction/makers-return/index.md

 Lightning struck the tentacle.
 Sparks danced along it.
-The second tentacle let go of the shuttle and swung over Violet's head, knocking the three bots sideways.
+The second tentacle let go of the shuttle and swung over Violet's head, sending the three bots flying through the air.

-"Get back in the shuttle!"
+"Get back on board!"
 Captain Leung shouted, pushing Violet toward the stairs.
 As another fireball burst from the tiger's tech the captain lunged forward and grabbed Sindy's arm.

+FIXME: why does Leung take her?

 "Hey!
 Let go!"
 Sindy yelled.
 The mayor swung her cane.
-Captain Leung blocked it with his arm and pointed his finger.
+Captain Leung blocked it with his arm and pointed a straightened finger.
 A brilliant blue laser cut the heavy wooden stick in half.

 "Let *go!*" Sindy yelled again as Captain Leung picked her up